matm/jQuery-File-Upload-Wiki/Browser-support.md

 ### Folder Drag&Drop
 It is possible to drag&drop a complete folder structure, though this is currently only supported by Google Chrome.

+## Copy&Paste of images
+The following browsers support pasting images from the clipboard:

+* Google Chrome

 ## Upload progress
 The following browsers have complete support for upload progress indication: